PhoenixPlexCode/PhoenixAdult.bundle/README.md

 Preferences
 ------------------

-To view the full list of supported preferences, [check out the prefeences doc](./docs/preferences.md).
+To view the full list of supported preferences, [check out the preferences doc](./docs/preferences.md).